BatTonAm/Data-Analysis-Project/README.md

 - **Golden Layer** → Business-ready data (star schema)

 The system integrates data from **CRM and ERP sources** to support analytical and reporting use cases.
+Then we implement analysis to evaluate performance and create reports regarding customer and product dimensions.

 ---